architect/arc.codes/src/views/docs/en/reference/project-manifest/aws.md

 ## Example

-For example, to deploy to the northern California AWS AZ with your AWS `work` profile's credentials, use:
+For example, to deploy Ruby to the northern California AWS AZ with your AWS `work` profile's credentials, use:

 <arc-viewer default-tab=arc>
 <div slot=contents>